OGOLODAVID/OGOLODAVID/README.md

-- 👋 Hi, I’m @OGOLODAVID
+- Hi, I’m @OGOLODAVID
-- 👀 I’m interested in Programming...
+- I’m interested in Quantitative finance
-- 🌱 I’m currently learning JavaScript..
+- I’m currently a third year student studying applied mathematics and statistics
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 OGOLODAVID/OGOLODAVID is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.